DominicMachado/DominicMachado.github.io/docs/latn-101-f20/schedule-latn101-f20.md

 - Reading practice
 - **Assessment (to be completed before class)**: **[Vocabulary Quiz #3 due](https://docs.google.com/forms/d/e/1FAIpQLSfp6LyRiehyfR1Y-UDyNBa8r53E6drTQOJJ_qEiFdRN4p1pbg/viewform?usp=sf_link)**.
 - **Morphology and Vocabulary (to be completed before class)**: Memorize the rest of the [vocabulary](https://lingualatina.github.io/textbook/vocabulary/04-verbal-nouns-and-adjectives/) in Module 4 in preparation for vocabulary quiz #3.
 In addition, review and memorize the formation of the [present](https://lingualatina.github.io/textbook/presentation/02-verbs/present/) and [future indicative](https://lingualatina.github.io/textbook/presentation/02-verbs/future/).
+- **Further practice (to be completed before class)**: Have a look at Prof. Smith's exercises on verbal transformations including [active to passive](https://observablehq.com/@neelsmith/lingua-latina-legenda-unit-1-quiz-yourself-on-active-passiv?collection=@neelsmith/l3) and [imperfect to perfect](https://observablehq.com/@neelsmith/lingua-latina-legenda-unit-1-quiz-yourself-on-perfect-imper?collection=@neelsmith/l3).

 [Back to top.](#top)